Srinivasa Malla: Succession

 Srinivasa Malla began to train his son Yoga Narendra Malla from his early age in the kingdom's administrative works.
-Srinivasa Malla's mother died in 1679, which was followed by the death of one of his wife two years later.
+Srinivasa Malla's mother died in 1679, which was followed by the death of one of his wives two years later.
 In addition to this, a general resentment against his son among the general public was building up due to the involvement of Yoga Narendra in explicit activities.
 All this caused great distress to him and led to Srinvasa abdicating the throne for his son in 1685.

 Personal life

 Srinivasa Malla, like his father, was a king with great religious devotion.
 He was a Hindu but was liberal to Buddhism as well.
 He built several temples, renovated many, and gave generous land grants to religious places.
 He was also interested in literature and wrote dramas.
 He was actively involved in politics until his death in 1687.